The Basics of B2B Sales Collateral You Need to Know

 Sales collaterals include a narrow set of materials such as product videos, brochures, customer testimonials etc. that can be personalized for prospects during email campaigns and meetings ensuring a higher conversion rate.

-Obviously, the next query that comes to mind is what are the B2B Sales Collateral examples?
+Obviously, the next query that comes to mind is what are the types of Sales Collateral?
 Similar to the nature of marketing collateral, sales collateral can be different according to different industries.
 We have captured 6 of the most common examples of sales collateral used in B2B scenarios:

 1. Product Videos